 - General plumber

-After you have done that make sure the plumber has a workmanship guarantee for the work they are carrying out and full company terms and conditions which covers the process for claiming on that guarantee and or an address and contact numbers if you need to speak with someone.
+After you have done that make sure the plumber has a workmanship guarantee for the work they are carrying out and full company terms and conditions which cover the process for claiming on that guarantee and or an address and contact number if you need to speak with someone.